 There are also groups that prep because they want to live an alternative lifestyle.
 They strive for complete self-sufficiency.
 They do not want to depend on the government for anything, whether it’s food, medical care, education, or employment.
 And often this is where an overlap occurs.

 On one end of the survivalist spectrum, you have homesteading and off-grid living.
 People that enjoy these blogs are often into simple, frugal living, natural and organic food and cosmetics, peace and love.
+They surely read beauty blogs, health blogs, or food blogs.
 And there is a definite absence of fear-based content.

 On the other end, you have your hardcore preppers, armed to the teeth, stocking up on foods that are anything but fresh and organic, and ready to die defending their homes and families.

-It’s on this end of the spectrum that I will find my Top 13 Survivalist Blogs today.
+It’s on this end of the spectrum that I will find my best blogs – Top 14 Survivalist Blogs today.

 Survival Bloggers and Their Target Audience